 Leaving Caballo, the Byway runs west for about 50 miles on Highway 152, ascending from the Rio Grande Valley through ranch country, over the pine-forested Black Range Mountains through Emory Pass, and then descending toward scrub-dotted slopes.
 During rare times of severe weather these roads may be closed, and stay closed until cleared.
-Parts of this road run through open range where cattle have the legal right-of-way.
-Automobile services, including gasoline, are not available outside of Hillsboro.

 The Hillsboro Community Center sponsors regular, high-quality musical events throughout the year.